stackforge/fuel-docs/infra/third_party.rst

   it isn't already set.
 This is the username your CI system will use to SSH to Gerrit in order to read the event stream.

-  2. Set the account's fullname at https://review.fuel-infra.org/#/settings/contact This name should follow a few rules in order to make it clear in Gerrit comments what this CI system exists to test.
+  2. Set the account's full name at https://review.fuel-infra.org/#/settings/contact This name should follow a few rules in order to make it clear in Gerrit comments what this CI system exists to test.
 The name should have three pieces ``Organization`` ``Product/technology`` ``CI designator``.
 The